By Solful Kitchen

 Step 2

-Make the cake: Preheat the oven to 180°C /350°F. Prepare one 8-inch round cake pans as follows: coat with softened coconut oil, then dust completely with cocoa powder.
+Make the cake: Preheat the oven to 180°C /350°F. Prepare one 18cm or 20cm round springform cake pans as follows: coat with softened coconut oil or nuetral oil, then dust completely with cocoa powder or rice flour.
 Set aside.

 Step 3